chryoung/inventory-management/backlog.md

 - [ ] Create a default Product for a new Item
 - [ ] Create a Product from an Item
+- [x] Show Products and Inventories for an Item

 ## Products

-- [ ] Show Products on Item show page
+- [x] Show Products on Item show page
 - [ ] Add default shelf life for Product
 - [ ] Create an Inventory from a Product

 ## Inventories

-- [ ] Hide empty Inventories by default
+- [x] Hide empty Inventories by default
-- [ ] Show Inventories on Product show page
+- [x] Show Inventories on Product show page
 - [ ] Show Inventories on Storage show page
-- [ ] Create a Inventory with default shelf life
+- [x] Create a Inventory with default shelf life

 ## Consume History

-- [ ] Show consume history on Inventory show page
+- [x] Show consume history on Inventory show page
-- [ ] Add consume history on Inventory show page
+- [x] Add consume history on Inventory show page

 ## Category support